 - Use larger sized diapers until the rash goes away.

 While your baby has a diaper rash, avoid washing the affected area with soaps and disposable, scented wipes.
 Alcohol and perfumes in these products can irritate your baby’s skin and aggravate or prolong the rash.
-A good choice is to use cloth wipes such as Thirsties Fab Wipes.
+A good choice is to use cloth wipes such as Thirsties Organic Cotton Wipes.
 They are soft and gentle on baby’s skin, and best for baby as well as the environment.

 In the past, it was common to use talcum powder to protect a baby’s skin and absorb excess moisture.
 However, doctors no longer recommend this.
 Inhaled talcum powder can irritate a baby’s lungs.

 Resources for this information include the Mayo Clinic Online, Ask Dr. Sears Online, and Thirsties, Inc.

 **Important note: Before diagnosing or treating a rash we do recommend consulting with your pediatrician at all times.

 *This post originally posted on June 22nd, 2011.